How to Transplant Your Seedlings & Small Plants

 An overcast day with calm wind is ideal for transplanting.
 If it is a sunny day either plant very early in the morning and (if very hot or windy) cover the plants immediately with garden fabric to protect them from windburn and sunburn.
 Or, as I prefer, plant them after the heat of the day has passed and water them in well.
 This gives them several hours to settle in before the sun grows hot, the following day.
 Even an hour or two of wind or hot sun is enough to cause harm.

 Soak all transplants thoroughly before planting and lightly water your prepared holes.
 Move individual plants from pot to soil quickly so their roots are exposed to the air as briefly as possible.
 Once planted, tamp down around plant gently to stabilize plant and immediately soak the entire area to establish good capillary action between the newly disturbed soil and the surrounding soil and remove any air pockets.
-Soaking means watering slowly to moisten the soil to a depth of 3-4?.
-If possible, give these new plants a strengthening drink of kelp, such as Maxicrop and/or transplant nutrients.
-This will help minimize stress.
+Soaking means watering slowly to moisten the soil to a depth of 3-4”.
+If possible, give these new plants a drink of kelp, such as Maxicrop or liquid Kelp.

 It can take several weeks for young transplants to develop new roots and begin drawing moisture and nutrients from the surrounding soil.
 Monitor your plants daily to make sure the root zone doesn’t dry out.
 If you do a really great job of minimizing transplant shock, you may see your plants begin to grow within a few days.